axelBarroso/Key.Net-Pytorch/README.md

 # Key.Net: Keypoint Detection by Handcrafted and Learned CNN Filters
-This repository will contain the PyTorch implementation of Key.Net keypoint detector:
+This repository contains the PyTorch implementation of Key.Net keypoint detector:

 ```text
 "Key.Net: Keypoint Detection by Handcrafted and Learned CNN Filters".